Lestibournes/freddi/readme.md

 Currently implemented:
 * Displaying app metadata
 * Installing applications

-Doesn't work:
 * Showing installation progress
 * Showing that an app is already installed
+* Removing apps

+Currently not implemented:
+* Showing uninstall progress
+* Cancelling ongoing operations
+* Packaging as Flatpak (might be unfixable)

 This is a work in progress, and individual commits might be broken.
+The app might be unstable.

 ## Authors